snwau/picoCTF-2025-Writeup/README.md

 ## Overview ##

-I participated in the [picoCTF 2025](www.picoctf.org) competition as an individual competing in the Global category, organised by [Carnegie Mellon University](https://cmu.edu/), which ran from the 17'th to 27'th of March 2025 (local time).
+I participated in the [picoCTF 2025](www.picoctf.org) competition as an individual competing in the Global category, organised by [Carnegie Mellon University](https://cmu.edu/), which ran from the 8'th to 17'th of March 2025 (local time).

 This is a write up of my progress and the challenges solved during the event.